Network Messages in Ergo's P2P Protocol#

 This message cannot be used to request arbitrary data, such as historic transactions no longer in the memory pool.
 Full nodes may not even be able to provide older blocks if they've pruned old transactions from their block database.

-For this reason, this message should usually only be used to request data from a node which previously advertised it had that data by sending an Inv message.
+For this reason, this message should usually only be used to request data from a node that previously advertised it had that data by sending an Inv message.

 Modifier#